MggMuggins/blockrender-hs/README.md

 much on StackOverflow and was able to use the documentation to produce most of my code.

-Altogether it was really cool to have an excuse to struggle through writing some Haskell.
+Altogether, it was really cool to have an excuse to struggle through writing some Haskell.
 I might be a bit hesitant to start another project in it because of the learning curve, but it was good to see a different approach to writing code and interesting to think about the ways that my design changed when I moved in to Haskell.
+I'm certainly more confident when it comes to looking at and working with code written in a functional language.